-Joining and Fastening Tools and Components

-What is the What are What are we Risk What further Ву Ву Done

-tool, the already doing? rating action is whom? when?

-equipment hazards?
-L,M or H necessary?

-or material?
-Who might

-or material i be harmed

-and how?

-ols and Components 8

-Fastening too 1 1

-Paper Pricked Teach correct L

-fasteners fingers handling.

-Click rivets Skin Teach correct use L

-caught

-Panel pins Perforation Teach correct use L

-to skin with pin pusher.

-Pin pusher Perforation Push down with L

-' to skin use of cutting mat.

-Screwdriver Slipping Adult supervision L

-and

-perforating

-skin.

-Velcro Grazing Teach correct L

-V 01010 skin handling and

-JKIII cutting.

-Masking tape Grazing Teach correct L

-iviasking tape skin handling and -

-SKIII cutting.

-Double sided Grazing Teach correct L

-skin L

-tape SKIII handling and

-Clue gune en d alua etiaka cutting.

-Glue guns an Burns

-High Dullis Adult Use Only

-temperature

-glue gun Division lles with also

-Low Burns Use with close

-temperature adult supervision

-glue gun What are on a 1:1 basis.
-What are we Risk What further Dv.
-Dv.
-Done

-What is the the already doing? rating action is By whom?
+Joining and Fastening Tools and Components What is the tool, equipment or What are the hazards?
+Who might What are we already doing?
+Risk rating L,M or H What further action is necessary?
+By whom?
 By when?
-Done

-tool, hazards? alleady dolling: L,M or H necessary?
-WIIOIII: WIICII:

-equipment Who might L,IVI OI II i i cocssai y :

-or material? be harmed

-and how?

-Glues
+Done material? be harmed and how?
+Joining and ools and Compone ents ols and faste • • Paper Pricked Teach correct L fasteners fingers handling.
+Click rivets Skin Teach correct L D I . ' caught use Panel pins Perforation to skin Teach correct use with pin pusher.
+L Pin pusher Perforation to skin Push down with use of cutting mat.
+L Screwdriver Slipping and perforating skin.
+Adult supervision L Velcro Grazing skin Teach correct handling and cutting.
+L Masking tape Grazing skin Teach correct handling and cutting.
+L Double sided tape Grazing skin Teach correct handling and cutting.
+L Glue guns a nd glue stick S High temperature glue gun Burns Adult Use Only L Low temperature glue gun Burns Use with close adult supervision on a 1:1 basis.
+L What is the tool, equipment or material?
+What are the hazards?
+Who might be harmed and how?
+What are we already doing?
+Risk rating L,M or H What further action is necessary?
+By whom?
+By when?
+Done Glues (COSI HH regulation is) Copydex Swallowing Sticking to hair/skin Adults to use only L Glue sticks Poking Adults to model and supervise correct use.
+L ne 21 of 2

-Copydex Swallowing Adults to model L
+PVA glue Swallowing Adults to model L

 Sticking to and supervise

 hair/skin correct use.

-Glue sticks Poking Adults to model L 1

-and supervise

-correct use.

-PVA glue Swallowing Adults to model L

-Sticking to and supervise -

-hair/skin correct use.

-Han/SMIT COLLEGE USE.
-1 1 1